ray-project/ray/doc/source/ray-observability/ray-metrics.rst

      - Current number of placement groups by state.
 The State label (e.g., PENDING, CREATED, REMOVED) describes the state of the placement group.
 See `rpc::PlacementGroupTable <https://github.com/ray-project/ray/blob/e85355b9b593742b4f5cb72cab92051980fa73d3/src/ray/protobuf/gcs.proto#L517>`_ for more information.
    * - `ray_memory_manager_worker_eviction_total`
      - `Type`, `Name`
-     - The number of tasks and actors killed by Ray Out of Memory killer (https://docs.ray.io/en/master/ray-core/scheduling/ray-oom-prevention.html) broken down by types (whether it is tasks or actors) and names (name of tasks and actors).
+     - The number of tasks and actors killed by the Ray Out of Memory killer (https://docs.ray.io/en/master/ray-core/scheduling/ray-oom-prevention.html) broken down by types (whether it is tasks or actors) and names (name of tasks and actors).
    * - `ray_node_cpu_utilization`
      - `InstanceId`
      - The CPU utilization per node as a percentage quantity (0..100).
 This should be scaled by the number of cores per node to convert the units into cores.